backstrokeapp/server/README.md

 3. They accept Backstroke's pull request, and you merge in their code.

 ## FAQ
-- **Which I don't see any pull requests on the upstream....**: Pull requests are always proposed on the forks.
-Take a look there.
+- **I don't see any pull requests on the upstream....**: Pull requests are always proposed on forks.
+Take a look there instead.

 - **Why isn't Backstroke working?**: Take a look at the webhook response logs.
 Most likely, you'll see an error.
 Otherwise, open an issue.